-Bob Boilen and Robin Hilton, the producers and hosts of the show, invite guests to the show to discuss and give commentary on the song or album.
+Bob Boilen and Robin Hilton, the producers and hosts of the show, invite guests to discuss and give commentary on the particular song or album.

 They play the full song after discussing it with their guest host.
-The episodes last for less than an hour, so it is brief and not dragging.
+The episodes last for less than an hour, so it’s fairly brief.

 14. Hit Parade (Music History and Music Trivia)

 If you thirst for music trivia, Hit Parade (Music History and Music Trivia) is the recommended podcast for you.

 Its host, Chris Molanphy, takes his expertise as pop-chart analyst and journalist in making the show pleasingly informative.
 Chris also works as a writer for “Why is this Song No.1?” in Slate Magazine – the producer of Hit Parade.

 His way of presenting the topics through narrative essay is compelling and accurate.
 You’ll be drawn to him, and as you listen your imagination wanders off unknowingly.

 He tells the tales of chart-topping songs, remarkable artists of the industry, and extraordinary events that shaped the music industry.

 The likes of Madonna, Miley Cyrus, and most recently a tribute episode for the late Aretha Franklin, to name a few, are featured in this podcast.